gcgruen/Lede-computing-databases/foundations-homework/08/README.md

 * **accessing subgroups**: is there a more elegant way to access the subgroups of columns and work with them?
 I found a way that worked (making a request only for the subgroup of a column, store it into a variable and then accessing the subgroup subsequently via the actual column-title) But I felt there might be an easier solution I just did not come up with.

+*Dataset3 Takeaways*

+* "CParserError: Error tokenizing data.
+C error: Expected 2 fields in line 6, saw 17" --> googled fix: data = pd.read_csv('file1.csv', error_bad_lines=False) --> excludes whole dataset....

+* **myterious sign** I could only call the column 'County', when there was a mysterious sign in front of it, that cannot be seen in the text editor view of the file.... --> disappeared only after copy pasting data through three text editors.

 ### PLOTTING
 *Dataset1 Takeaways*